eicospike/tonecode/README.md

 User Log
 ========

-200 baud is in testing however appears to be working fine, moving to 300
+some baud is in testing however appears to be working fine

+100
+200
+400
+?